 – Cobalt Recruitment has been helping professionals with their career moves since 2001

-– Our teams recruit from 14 locations across the UK, Europe, Middle East, Asia & New Zealand
+– Our teams recruit from 14 locations across the UK, Europe, Asia & New Zealand

 – We have been named as one the Best Companies to Work for in 2016

-So if you are keen to know your facilities manager from your valuation survey and how to carve out a successful career in property & construction recruitment, contact Nikki Rawson, Head of Internal Recruitment at Cobalt Recruitment.
+So if you are keen to know your facilities manager from your valuation survey and how to carve out a successful career in property & construction recruitment, contact Christopher Mackenzie, Managing Director at Cobalt Recruitment.
 You can also find out more about what it's like to work for Cobalt via our Facebook page, our video and within our brochure.

 Royal Institute of Chartered Surveyors